 His nervousness caused him to fidget all the time and he was unable to control his emotions.
 These factors were inhibiting his ability to express himself clearly.

-Through coaching and evaluation, he practised the speech to the point where he was able to deliver it while keeping his emotions and fidgeting under control.
+Through coaching and evaluation, he practised the speech to the point where he was able to deliver a great speech while keeping his emotions and fidgeting under control.

-These examples give you some insight into the way I believe coaching public speaking should be carried out.
+These examples give you some insight into the way I believe coaching public speaking can empower you to deliver your best speech.
 You can expect frequent evaluation and intelligent constructive feedback as we work to perfect your speech.